Bill/orchestrated/README.markdown

 Orchestrated
 ============

-The [delayed_job](https://github.com/collectiveidea/delayed_job) Ruby Gem provides a job queuing system for Ruby.
-It implements an elegant API for delaying execution of any object method.
-Not only is the execution of the method (message delivery) delayed in time, it is potentially shifted in space too.
-By shifting in space, i.e. running in a separate virtual machine, possibly on a separate computer, multiple CPUs can be brought to bear on a computing problem.
+The [delayed_job](https://github.com/collectiveidea/delayed_job) Ruby Gem provides a restartable queuing system for Ruby.
+It implements an elegant API for delaying execution of any Ruby object method invocation.
+Not only is the message delivery delayed in time, it is potentially shifted in space too.
+By shifting in space, i.e. running in a different virtual machine, possibly on a separate computer, multiple CPUs can be brought to bear on a computing problem.

 By breaking up otherwise serial execution into multiple queued jobs, a program can be made more scalable.
 This sort of distributed queue-processing architecture has a long and successful history in data processing.

-Queuing works well for simple tasks.
-By simple we mean the task can be done all at once, in one piece.
-It has no dependencies on other tasks.
+Queuing works well for simple, independent tasks.
+By simple we mean the task can be done all at once, in one piece, with no inter-task dependencies.
 This works well for performing a file upload task in the background (to avoid tying up a Ruby virtual machine process/thread).
 More complex (compound) multi-part tasks, however, do not fit this model.
 Examples of complex (compound) tasks include:

-1. pipelined (multi-step) generation of complex PDF documents
+1. pipelined (multi-step) generation of a complex PDF document
-2. extract/transfer/load (ETL) jobs that may load thousands of database records
+2. an extract/transfer/load (ETL) job that must acquire data from source systems, transform it and load it into the target system

 If we would like to scale these compound operations, breaking them into smaller parts, and managing the execution of those parts across many computers, we need an "orchestrator".
 This project implements just such a framework, called "Orchestrated".

+Orchestrated introduces the ```acts_as_orchestrated``` Object class method.
+When invoked on your class, this will define the ```orchestrated``` instance method.
+You use ```orchestrated``` in a mannner similar to [delayed_job](https://github.com/collectiveidea/delayed_job)'s ```delay```—the difference being that ```orchestrated``` takes a parameter that lets you specify dependencies between your jobs.

+The reason we refer to [delayed_job](https://github.com/collectiveidea/delayed_job) as a restartable queueing system is because, even if computers (database host, worker hosts) in the cluster crash, the work on the queues progresses.
+If no worker is servicing a particular queue, then work accumulates there.
+Once workers are available, they consume the jobs.
+This is a resilient architecture.

+With Orchestrated you can create restartable workflows, a workflow consisting of one or more dependent, queueable, tasks.
+This means that your workflows will continue to make progress even in the face of database and (queue) worker crashes.

+In summary, orchestrated workflows running atop [active_record](https://github.com/rails/rails/tree/master/activerecord) and [delayed_job](https://github.com/collectiveidea/delayed_job) have these characteristics:

+1. restartable—the workflows make progress even though (queue worker, and database) hosts are not always available
+2. scalable—compound workflows are broken into steps which can be executed on separate computers.
+Results can be accumulated from the disparate steps as needed.
+3. forgiving of external system failures—workflow steps that communicate with an external system can simply throw an exception when the system is unavailable, assured that the step will be automatically retried again later.
+4. composable—compound tasks can be defined in terms of simpler ones

+Read on to get started.

 Installation
 ------------